Information for Parents & Families

 It is not uncommon for students to feel overwhelmed in this new environment and the search for a sense of community.
-Some students will explore joining traditional collegiate social organizations, such as fraternities and sororities for that community.
+Some students will explore traditional collegiate social organizations, such as fraternities and sororities.
 By joining a fraternity or sorority, your student is joining hundreds of other student members who can offer an environment of friendship and familiarity.

 Penn State students can join fraternities and sororities after earning 14 credit hours at Penn State or 27 transfer credits, or if they are an adult learner.
 University officials believe that the first semester is a time for students to focus fully on their academics and acclimate to the University as well as mature in their decision-making abilities.
 For more information on requirements to join, visit our how to join page.

 Overall, the members in fraternities and sororities are committed to their academics, volunteer their time in the community, develop and strengthen their leadership skills, and form a campus network with other fraternity and sorority members.

 - How will joining a fraternity or sorority affect my student's academic pursuits?

 Sororities and fraternities serve as a great resource for students academically through study hours and tutoring programs.
 Most chapters require a high grade-point average for initial membership into the organization.
 All chapters at Penn State are required to hold a minimum cumulative grade point average of 2.5.
 However, many of our chapters pride themselves on their outstanding academic achievements and hold grade point averages much higher than the minimum requirement.
 Visit the online scorecard for each fraternity and sorority to learn more.

 - Who is actually in charge of the fraternities and sororities?